 Beginners are more subject to the risks of the keeping discus fish as they have a lowest practical experience on this beautiful sensitive fish.
+There is absolutely no secret and everyone will find discus keeping easy if they follow our guidelines.
 Here is some basic tips on how to keep discus healthy and active.

 Newly bought discus are prone to the Discus Black Disease or Discus Plague.
-There are also many other diseases such as internal and external parasites, fungal and bacterial infections, and etc. A plague attack is obvious when most of the Discus Fish in the aquarium stack together or rub against aquarium objects, or when their bodies turn black and the eyes become cloudy.
+There are also many other diseases such as external and Intestinal/internal parasites, fungal and bacterial infections, and etc. A plague attack is obvious when most of the discus fish in the aquarium stack together or rub against aquarium objects, or when their bodies turn black and the eyes become cloudy.
 If you bought your discus fish from a trusted source and there are no other fish in your aquarium tank, then you may place the new discus directly into the new aquarium.
-If you already have discus or any other fish in your aquarium, you have to quarantine the new discus in a separate tank for at least 2 months.
-Quarantine tank should be especially set up for Quarantining purpose and located in a separate room, as it is a must in Discus Keeping.
-For more information about quarantining discus fish read How To Quarantine Discus Fish article.
+If you already have discus or any other fish in your tank, then you have to quarantine the new discus in a separated tank for at least 2 months.
+Quarantine tank should be especially set up for quarantining purpose and located in a separate room, as it is a must in discus keeping.
+For more information about quarantining discus fish read how to quarantine discus fish article.

-A bare bottom and large enough tank is a good choice to start Discus Keeping.
-Bare bottom aquariums are easier to control water parameters and diseases, helping you to have healthier discus fish.
-A healthy discus grows faster than what you might expect.
+A bare bottom and large enough tank is a good choice to start discus keeping.
+Bare bottom aquariums are much easier to care, helping you to have healthier discus fish.
+A disease-free and healthy discus in right water parameters, grows faster than what you might expect.
 So you will need at least a 230 Litter(60 gallon) tank with a minimum of 60 cm in height.
-Discus prefer deeper tanks so more depth will help discus to have less stress and to grow faster.
+Discus prefer deeper tanks.
+More depth in the discus tank, will help the fish to have less stress and to grow faster.

 Another important part of Discus Keeping is Feeding Discus Fish.
 Like many central and south american cichlids, discus are omnivores and their diet varies from live insects and worms to algae and plants such as spirulina in the wild.
 Many people believe that live foods like blood worms, artemia, tubifex, and etc. are the best choices for Discus but bare this in mind, there are always parasite and disease risks with live food.
 So try to feed your discus with live food only if it is necessary to increase fish appetite.
 However, I recommend you to reduce the risk of parasites and disease by not feeding discus with live foods.
 Discus need a balanced diet consisting of beefheart mix and granules.
 For more information about diet, read the Discus Feeding article.